 The main downside to using Amazon FBM over FBA is not having Prime-eligible products.
 The point of Amazon Prime is to get orders delivered in two days.
 However, during the coronavirus pandemic, long delays for non-essentials are still present and consumers don’t want to wait over a month.

-Of course, Amazon sellers that want to switch fulfillment options from FBA to FBM must be aware and prepared to drive organic traffic without the Prime designation that helps them succeed on the Amazon marketplace.
+Of course, Amazon sellers that want to switch fulfilment options from FBA to FBM must be aware and prepared to drive organic traffic without the Prime designation that helps them succeed on the Amazon marketplace.

-Spend more time on fulfillment (if self-fulfilling)
+Spend more time on fulfilment (if self-fulfiling)

 If you’re managing your Amazon FBM orders, you can end up spending a lot of time packing boxes.
 There are hidden fees in self-fulfillment including the opportunity cost of you not completing higher-value tasks.